end-of-game/cloudunit/README.md

 CloudUnit takes care of the plumbing.

 A complete plaform for devops featuring
-* Docker with its friends : Compose, Machine and soon Swarm
 * CI/CD with Gitlab or Jenkins2 (dedicated plugin :))
 * EKL Stack for monitoring users containers
 * Prometheus for monitoring platform